 Transfer students planning to major in Spanish Studies should complete two years of intensive language study before coming to UCSC.
-Those who have not fulfilled these requirements may find it difficult to include study abroad in their schedule, as well as graduate in two years.
 In addition, they will find it helpful to have completed courses that satisfy campus general education requirements.

-Transfer course agreements and articulation between the University of California and California community colleges can be accessed on the ASSIST.ORG web site.
+While it is not a condition of admission, transfer students will find it useful to complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UC Santa Cruz.
+Transfer course agreements and articulation between the University of California and California community colleges can be accessed on the ASSIST.ORG website.

 These are only samples of the field's many possibilities.

 Spanish studies encourages students to take advantage of the UC Education Abroad Program (EAP).
 Some programs do not require prior language study while others have language prerequisites.
 Many of these programs provide students with the language skills needed to participate in regular university courses taught in the language of the host country.
 EAP opportunities in Spanish include Argentina, Chile, Mexico, Spain, and Costa Rica.